mberlanda/nielsen_dar_api/docs/rails.md

-# NielsenDarApi Standalone Usage
+# NielsenDarApi Rails Usage

-This gem can be used inside any ruby project - even outside frameworks.
+This gem was extracted from a lib inside a Rails application and it would be very easy to integrate inside such apps.

 ## Installation